Susan J. Sample

 About

 Susan J. Sample is a poet, writer, teacher, and editor.
 As Writer-in-Residence at Huntsman Cancer Institute, University of Utah, she has guided patients, caregivers, physicians, and staff for nine years in reflecting upon and writing about their experiences.
-As associate professor in the University’s Department of Internal Medicine, she teaches medical humanities and reflective writing to physicians and trainees.
+As associate professor emerita in the University’s Department of Internal Medicine, she taught medical humanities and reflective writing to physicians and trainees.

 Previously, she wrote as a newspaper reporter and medical journalist.
 As editor of the award-winning Health Sciences Report magazine at the University of Utah, she was the first to interview and profile geneticist Mario Capecchi.
 When he won the 2007 Nobel Prize in Medicine, her story was quoted worldwide.
 She won national awards for the publication she subsequently created, The Power of Inquiry: A Tribute to Mario R. Capecchi, Ph.D., 2007 Nobel Laureate.